-injured two others (all between 7 and 11 years of age) during a search operation in Sabari district, Khost province.
-On 7 April, in the same district, Khost Protection Force shot and killed two civilian men travelling home after buying food items from Khost city.
+travelling home after buying food items from Khost city.
 Sources stated that members of Khost Protection Force later apologised to the victims' families.
 UNAMA could not find any indication that Khost authorities investigated the killings.

-In Paktya province, UNAMA also received reports of members of the Khost Protection Force seizing personal belongings from civilians, including weapons used for personal defence and detaining persons for questioning, handing some individuals over to NDS and releasing others, failing to return seized assets to any of them.
+In Paktya province, UNAMA also received reports of members of the Khost Protection Force seizing personal belongings from civilians, including weapons used for personal defence and detaining persons for questioning, handing some individuals over to the National Directorate of Security and releasing others, failing to return seized assets to any of them.
 UNAMA welcomes the decreased civilian casualties caused by Khost Protection Force but notes with concern that throughout 2017, the group continued to operate outside the operational control of the Government and civilians lack recourse for human rights abuses and civilian casualties caused by operations of this parallel armed group.